 - Under the jurisdiction of FQHC, it is necessary to provide health care services for every member.
 In contrast, in the community, RHC is not required to offer people healthcare-related services.

 - FQHC offers broader services related to health care in comparison to RHC.
 FQHC services are made by appointment.
-On contrary, RHC only offers basic lab services, primary outpatient care, and emergency care.
+On the contrary, RHC only offers basic lab services, primary outpatient care, and emergency care.

-- FQHC is a reimbursement designation from the Centers for Medicare and Medicaid Services and the Bureau of Primary Health care of the united state’s DHHS.
+- FQHC is a reimbursement designation from the Centers for Medicare and Medicaid Services and the Bureau of Primary Health Care of the United States DHHS.
 Meanwhile, RHC has a separate reimbursement structure in the United States from the standard medical office.